nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 [ server.js ] Listening on port 8000
 ```

-Everytime we update our **server.js** file we will have to restart our server, that is pretty annoying so let's use a tool called [Nodemon](https://nodemon.io/), install it with `npm install -g nodemon`.
+Every time we update our **server.js** file we will have to restart our server, that is pretty annoying so let's use a tool called [Nodemon](https://nodemon.io/), install it with `npm install -g nodemon`.

 Make sure you've ended your original server process, open a new shell instance aside from your main one and run `nodemon server.js`.
 This way we can keep making changes to our files and the server will restart automatically for us.